POLICIES & DISCLOSURES

 Our mission is to provide quality, personalized, affordable and ever-improving educational paths for all students to pursue their ambitions.

-SVHS is operated by Silicon Valley High School Inc., a Corporation incorporated in the state of Delaware with headquarters in California.
+SVHS is operated by Silicon Valley High School Inc., a Corporation incorporated in the state of Delaware with headquarters in Nevada.
 For the purposes of this Agreement, we refer to Silicon Valley High School Inc. as ‘SVHS’, ‘us’ or ‘we’.
 Similarly, this Agreement may refer to you as ‘you’, ‘member’, ‘student”, ‘user’, or ‘viewer’.

 SVHS had adopted various policies that guide how the school operates today and in the future.